Is Peru Safe? Essential Travel Tips for Visitors

 Beware of groups working at tourist hotspots, crowded markets, bus depots and in hotel lobbies.

-Travelers have been robbed by bogus taxi drivers.
-Never hail a taxi on the street, instead use licensed telephone or internet-based taxis, or ask your hotel to book one for you.
 Be careful when arriving at Jorge Chavez International Airport in Lima, and at bus terminals.
 Bogus taxi drivers and thieves posing as tour operators sometimes approach arriving passengers.
 At the airport, use one of the official taxi companies at the desks outside the arrival hall.

 Credit card fraud is widespread in Peru so always keep your card in sight when making purchases and if the shop assistant is taking too long to give you a receipt, it's possible they are skimming your card.
 Keep an eye on suspicious transactions in your bank account while traveling and after you arrive home.

-Counterfeit notes are becoming more widely circulated.
-If you need to exchange money, only use reputable places such as banks or foreign exchanges within hotels.
-Avoid exchanging money on the streets as the risk of receiving counterfeit money increases as does being robbed for your dollars.
+Avoid exchanging money on the streets as the risk of receiving counterfeit money increases.
+There have been reports of street money changers in Cusco fraudulently using intis, a currency no longer in circulation.
 You may be also not given the exact amount of money exchanged due to sleight of hand tricks by the money changer.

-Express kidnappings have become more frequent, as the frightening practice spreads across South America.
+Express kidnappings have become more frequent, as the frightening practice spreads across Latin America.
 Travelers are held against their will and forced to tour the city's ATMs, extracting as much cash as the thugs can squeeze out of your account.

 Having a separate traveling account you can top up as needed means you won't be left penniless if this happens to you.
 It's also a good way to make sure card skimmers can't bankrupt you behind your back.